-5201.
+- 5201.
 Amateur Eligibility.
-A person is considered an amateur exhibitor by PHBA when s/he is no longer eligible to show in PHBA youth activity classes and meets all the following qualifications for the previous three (3) calendar years:

-A. Is a person who has not shown, judged, trained, or assisted in training a horse for remuneration, either directly or indirectly;

-B. Is a person who has not received compensation for instructing another person in riding, driving, training, or showing a horse in competition.
+A person is considered an amateur exhibitor by PHBA when s/he is no longer eligible to show in PHBA youth activity classes and meets all the following qualifications for the previous three (3) calendar years: - A. Is a person who has not shown, judged, trained, or assisted in training a horse for remuneration, either directly or indirectly; If a paid equine professional has not been paid in three {3) years and reinstates their amateur status they are not eligible for the novice or walk trot divisions. - B. Is a person who has not received compensation for instructing another person in riding, driving, training, or showing a horse in competition.
 Unless the person being instructed is part of a PATH Intl center: Professional Association of Therapeutic Horsemanship International, and the instructor/teacher is a PATH Intl certified instructor.
 Premium money is not considered remuneration.
-Payment of entry fees or other expenses by any person other than the amateur or those persons found in Rule(s) 5205 is to be considered remuneration; C. Is a person who has not held membership accreditation with the Professional Rodeo Cowboys Association, Women's Professional Rodeo Association, International Professional Rodeo Association for those events or classes which are the same events or classes the individual competes, or desires to compete, in AQHA amateur competition.
+Payment of entry fees or other expenses by any person other than the amateur or those persons found in Rule(s) 5205 is to be considered remuneration; - C. Is a person who has not held membership accreditation with the Professional Rodeo Cowboys Association, Women's Professional Rodeo Association, International Professional Rodeo Association for those events or classes which are the same events or classes the individual competes, or desires to compete, in AQHA amateur competition.
 For example, a person who competes in a PRCA roping event may not compete in amateur calf roping, dally team roping (heading or heeling) but may show in any other amateur classes.
-A permit holder is not considered as one who has membership accreditation in a professional organization and may compete in any PHBA Amateur class; D. Any horse show judge is ineligible.

-E. Is a person who has not (nor during the period of amateur status may not) shown, trained or assisted in the training of a horse for which a spouse accepts remuneration, monetary or otherwise, either directly or indirectly, for such services.
+A permit holder is not considered as one who has membership accreditation in a professional organization and may compete in any PHBA Amateur class; - D. Any horse show judge is ineligible. - E. Is a person who has not (nor during the period of amateur status may not) shown, trained or assisted in the training of a horse for which a spouse accepts remuneration, monetary or otherwise; wither directly or indirectly, for such ser-